pfvernon2/OSCine/README.md

 Future versions will likely support Swift 5.5 async operations.

-* While OSCine has fully integrated network support full access to packet creation and parsing is available so that other transport mechanisms could be utilized if desired.
+ * While OSCine has fully integrated network support, access to packet creation and parsing is available so that alternate transport libraries could be utilized if desired.

 ## OSC